 See South Australia’s Ethel Shipwreck Fully Exposed

-Now is the time to visit Innes National Park to see the Ethel Shipwreck fully exposed.
+Every now and then you can visit Dhilba Guuranda/Innes National Park to see the Ethel Shipwreck fully exposed.

 The shipwreck lies on Ethel Beach within Innes National Park on the Yorke Peninsula.
 The Ethel was a 711 tonne, three-masted iron ship built in 1876 and ran aground in 1904 when caught in a storm en route to South Africa.
 The storm drove the ship onto the beach above the low tide mark, where it remained intact for many years.

 While the hull collapsed in the mid-1980s, there is still plenty to see, with large pieces of rusted iron jutting out from the sand, clearly marking the ship’s outline.

 Handy tips for visiting Dhilba Guuranda-Innes National Park: